Yegorich555/web-ui-pack/README.md

 > ```js
 > import { WUPSelectControl, WUPTextControl } from "web-ui-pack";
 >
-> // this force webpack don't ignore imports (if imported used only as html-tags without direct access)
+> // this force webpack not ignore imports (if imported used only as html-tags without direct access)
 > const sideEffect = WUPTextControl && WUPSelectControl;
 > !sideEffect && console.error("Missed"); // It's required otherwise import is ignored by webpack
 > // or